There are online tutoring companies, profit or non-profit Ed-techs companies, and then there is ‘Physics Wallah.’

-Alakh Pandey started his YouTube channel ‘Physics Wallah’ in 2014, where subscribers saw a colossal growth from 10,000 in the first year to 7.3 million.
+Alakh Pandey started his YouTube channel ‘Physics Wallah’ in 2014.
+His channel subscribers saw a colossal growth from 10,000 in the first year to 7.3 million.

-With his personal brand name and teaching skills, this man founded his Ed-tech company almost six years after becoming a hit on YouTube.
+With his personal brand name and teaching skills, he incorporated PW almost six years after becoming a hit on YouTube.
 But why is PW different from others in the Ed-tech cult?

 Companies like tutor.com, Chegg, Udemy, and Study.com are course-based or knowledge-based.
 They offer live interactions with teachers, notes, course modules, etc. However, they do not have a particular face representing the entire company.
 This teacher-led model, found earlier in South Korea, has also found its place in the Indian Ed-tech industry.

-The rise of the new Ed-tech company PW shows a reverse pattern, where a teacher became successful with the blessings of his students.
+The rise of the new Ed-tech company PW shows a reverse pattern.
+Here, a teacher became successful with the blessings of his students.
 PW draws its uniqueness from its teacher facade, which brings nothing but more credibility to the company.

 But who knows what the future holds?
 After all, many widely known Ed-tech companies had started similarly but managed to diversify into a business with a similar teaching pattern.
 However, the catch is that PW offers courses that any Indian student from a humble economic background can pay for.

 Where does the PW model see itself in the coming years?